 It should be totally your personal choice if you want to store the money in the bank or not.
-If you are looking for how to store money without a bank then you can go with options like keeping the money in your home, using an e-wallet, prepaid debit card or investing your money in assets or real estate.
+If you are looking for how to store money without a bank then you can go with options like keeping the money in your home, using an e-wallet, or prepaid debit card, or investing your money in assets or real estate.

 But you need to remember that storing cash at home comes with risks, and it’s always a good idea to consider alternative methods of storing your money, such as using a bank or investing in other assets.
 If you must store cash at home, take appropriate precautions to keep it safe.